pip-services/pip-services-docs/content/en/python/commons/data/string_value_map.md

 #### get_as_float_with_default
-Converts map element into a flot or returns default value if conversion is not possible.
+Converts map element into a float or returns default value if conversion is not possible.
 See [FloatConverter.to_float_with_default](../float_converter/#to_float_with_default)

 > get_as_float_with_default(key: str, default_value: float): float